johnheenan/minform/README.md

 ## Prerequesites

-Basically node/npm for a non root user with `/bin/sh` pre-installed.
+Basically node/npm for a non root user with `sh` or symbolic link from `sh`, pre-installed.

-If you have command interpreter `/bin/sh`  (or symbolic link to), then `npm` from `node` will use this for POSIX shell operations.
+If you have command interpreter `sh` in `$PATH`, then the `npm run` script will use this for POSIX shell operations.

-A POSIX compliant shell and file system for use with `npm run` that includes support for `ln` and `rm` is required.
+What is required is a POSIX compliant shell and file system for use with `npm run` that includes support for `ln` and `rm`.

 So, any desktop/laptop/server OS with a Linux, BSD or UNIX like kernel, including macOS; Windows with WSL; any mobile or tablet OS with app which supports a POSIX compliant shell; any embedded system with BusyBox and a way to install packages, such as with `curl` and piping to `sh`.
 Further information to be provided.